nuclrdev/plugin-filepanel-net/README.md

 - **`NetTransferEngine`** copies files into a remote directory: local sources upload via SCP (fast, matches the task's "SCP for transfers" requirement); sources on another virtual filesystem (a different server, an archive mount, …) fall back to a generic stream copy, since SCP is a single-host protocol.
 - **`NetFindService`** streams `find -print0` output from an exec channel for glob searches, or walks the tree over SFTP (used for regex searches, and as the fallback when the remote `find` is missing or fails outright).
 - **`NetEditService`** downloads the remote file via SCP, hands a `mainpanel.edit` event pointing at the local temp copy to the host (which shows the usual text/hex editor chooser), and polls the temp copy on a background thread.
 On a save it re-stats the remote file; if it changed since download/last-upload, the user is asked before overwriting.
 Otherwise it uploads to a hidden temp sibling (`.name.nuclr-<token>.tmp`) via SCP and renames it over the target with SFTP's overwriting rename (falling back to delete-then-rename if the server rejects that).
+- **`NetTerminalSession`** implements the SDK's `NuclrTerminalSession` over a `ChannelShell` on the already-open `NetConnection`, so `Ctrl+O` costs neither a new TCP connection nor a second authentication.
+Closing it closes only the channel, leaving the shared session up for SFTP/SCP.
+The shell is made to publish its working directory in the terminal title (`CWD_TITLE_PREFIX`); the panel follows that title so the console and the listing stay on the same folder.
 - **`NetDirectoryCache`** caches each folder's listing (per server id + remote path) so repeat navigation doesn't re-run SFTP `readDir`.
 It's invalidated automatically whenever this plugin performs a write against the cached folder (mkdir, create file, delete, rename, copy/move destination, or a completed F4 upload) and by the user's explicit Ctrl+R; changes made outside the plugin's knowledge (another SSH client, a cron job) are only picked up on that explicit refresh.
 - **SCP path safety** — Apache MINA's `ScpClient` builds its `scp -t`/`scp -f` exec command by concatenating the remote path into the command string with **no shell quoting**, and the same string is also used verbatim as the literal filename recorded in the SCP protocol stream, so it can't simply be quoted after the fact either.
 A path with spaces, parentheses or other shell-significant characters breaks the remote invocation outright (surfacing as `EOFException: readAck - EOF before ACK`). `ShellEscape.isSafeForUnquotedScp` checks the target path before every SCP upload/download (copy-into-Net, F4 edit download/upload) and falls back to a plain SFTP read/write for anything that isn't plain ASCII-ish — slower, but always correct.